glitchnsec/CSCD27H3F22/doc/docker/README.md

 **important:** Before we start, it is important to know two things while working with Docker **on the linux lab machines** (these recommendations do not apply on when you work on your own computer).

-1. Do *not* SSH into a lab machine if you are going to use *Docker*.
-Since there is only one *docker* daemon, it will conflict if two people both use the docker daemon on the same machine.
+1. **Do *not* SSH into a lab machine if you are going to use *Docker*.** Since there is only one *docker* daemon, it will conflict if two people both use the docker daemon on the same machine.
 Therefore, always work in front of the lab machine rather than remotely.

-2. The docker daemon can only access files that are in your `/courses/courses/cscd27f19/{utorid}` directory.
+2. The docker daemon can only access files that are in your `/courses/courses/cscd27f22/{utorid}` directory.
 You might get a `permission denied` message if you try to access files elsewhere with *Docker*.
 Therefore, always work with *Docker* from that directory.
 Make sure that all files that docker will use must be in that directory with read permissions to group and others (og+r).
 If you have directories, all of these directories must be traversable (og+x)

 Let us start with the `hello-world` example for *Docker*.
 The following command downloads the image `hello-world` (the first time only) and then run a container from that image.
 This container shows a message and then stop.